BlockstreamResearch/bip-frost-dkg/README.md

 supposed to relay them to all participants), the parameters ID serves as a convenient way to perform an out-of-band comparison of all host public keys.
-It is a collision-resistant cryptographic hash of the `SessionParams` object.
+It is a collision-resistant cryptographic hash of the `SessionParams` tuple.
 As a result, if all participants have obtained an identical parameters ID (as can be verified out-of-band), then they all agree on all host public keys and the threshold `t`, and in particular, all participants have obtained authentic public host keys.